📝 Bar, drinks & cocktails · ⏱️ 3 min read

 • For wine pairings: 30-35% (because you need less staff)

-The more expensive the bottle, the higher your pour cost can be without losing profitability.
+The more expensive the bottle, the higher your pour cost can be without killing profitability.
+But there's a mistake that costs the average restaurant EUR 200-400 per month - not tracking these percentages weekly and letting them creep up.

 Calculate your minimum selling price

-With the formula, you can calculate what you need to charge at minimum:
+With this formula, you can determine what you need to charge at minimum:

 Minimum price excl.
 VAT = Purchase price per glass ÷ (Pour cost % ÷ 100)

-Alcohol-free Sauvignon Blanc, €10 per bottle, desired pour cost 28%:
+Alcohol-free Sauvignon Blanc, €10 per bottle, target pour cost 28%:

 • Price per glass: €10 ÷ 6 = €1.67